VonFriedricht/VonFriedricht.github.io/CommandHandler/readme.md

 filled with an function with the parameters `(bot: Client)`

 ##### `intervalTime`
-time in ms in which it should be repeated (negative number disables the repeat, -1 if no interval set)
+time in ms in which it should be repeated
+(negative number disables the repeat, -1 is default value)

 ## Examples